 - a.
-When a player is behind defense on the opponents side and involved in the play - b.
-When a player is in front of defense on the opponents side and involved in the play - c.
-When a player is in behind the defense on their own half and not involved in the play - d.
+When a player is behind defence on the opponent's side and involved in the play - b.
+When a player is in front of defence on the opponent's side and involved in the play - c.
+When a player is in behind the defence on their own half and not involved in the play - d.
 When a player is between two defenders from the other team and involved in the play. - 5.
 What happens when the ball goes out of bounds on the side lines? - a.
 Throw-in - b.
 Drop Kick - c.
 Keep Playing